-The following figures shows ETC of the first part of the phrase, (up to 60 ms) for xylophone.
+Figure 8 shows Energy Time Curve (ETC) of the first part of the phrase, (up to 60 ms) for xylophone.
 Black=Dry recording, Green=Convolved/Odeon/Refl.Box and Blue=Convolved/Odeon/Abs.Box.
 The leftmost pane is for very short ETC-smoothing (0.2 ms), the middle pane is for 5 ms, and the pane on the right is for 10 ms ETC-smoothing.
 (Division is 2 dB).